simmons2714/InfiniDrive-OpenStego/README.md

 6. The magic is done 😎

 The recovered file has perfect integrity.
 Sha256 checksum is passed.

+New Feature:
+1. Added a -d flag to insert the split images into random images download from Unsplash.
+2. The image downloading work is done in imgdl.py
+3. Request is made to get data from Unsplash
+4. Search term is entered and remaining data is queried and saved to a jpg.
+5. Frankly their API does a better job of explaining it.
+6. I used openstego in the command line because no python module I could find would accept an image as the thing to hide.
+Which is just cover file, hidden file, output file in command line.
+7. It works the same as InfiniDrive so no need to worry about what file names to enter.

 ## Installation
 Assure that you have python3.8 installed on your system.